About the BroadbandFabric Data Suites

 Two hands pointing at a computer screen as they leverage BroadbandFabric data for broadband planning

-Each BroadbandFabric dataset contains a core base of Broadband Serviceable Locations (the coordinates of all structures where a broadband connection can be installed) and provides you with the level of granularity needed to identify end-user Broadband Serviceable Locations, and assist in qualifying whether they currently receive, can receive, or need broadband service.
-This data allows you to better understand the exact geographic placement of Broadband Serviceable Locations, the number of users, helps support opportunity analysis and precise cost planning, and more.
+Each dataset contains a core base of Broadband Serviceable Locations that provides you with the coordinate-level granularity needed to identify end-user locations, and assist in qualifying whether they currently receive, can receive, or need broadband service.
+This data allows you to better understand the exact geographic placement of locations, their address, the number of users, and other essential insights per location.

 Reliable information for effective decisions & successful planning